krissnawat/gatsbyblog/src/pages/blog/what-is-csp-and-how-to-add-it-to-your-website.md

 [GitHub's CSP Journey](https://githubengineering.com/githubs-csp-journey/) is a great article on the issues they faced while implementing their CSP.

+[Google's CSP Evaluator](https://csp-evaluator.withgoogle.com/) is a great tool for testing your CSP.

 This [CSP Quick Reference Guide](https://content-security-policy.com/) & Scott Helme's [CSP Cheat Sheet](https://scotthelme.co.uk/csp-cheat-sheet/) are excellent resources to glance at when implementing a CSP.

 If you are in the need of extra precautions for specific pages, check out [Sandbox mode](https://html.spec.whatwg.org/dev/origin.html#sandboxing).